 Depression is an overused word, describing very different experiences, ranging from a short-lived mood to a debilitating condition.
 Everybody's experience of depression is personal with a unique combination of causes and effects.
 Some people have a clear understanding of the cause of their depression and for others it comes 'out of the blue'.
-When there is no obvious precipitating event it can be that it stems from an experience that occurred significantly earlier in life.
+When there isn't an obvious precipitating event, it can be that depression stems from an experience that occurred significantly earlier in life.

-Being diagnosed with depression and prescribed medication is not always the answer.
+Being diagnosed with depression and prescribed medication isn't always the answer.
 Some people are dissatisfied that medication alone is the answer, with little evidence that the 'depression' label reassures them.
-For others it is comforting to be diagnosed with a known condition making them feel normal and less alone.
-There is a danger in such a diagnosis, in raising people's expectations that 'depression' is something that has happened to them, which somebody else needs to cure, rather than feeling the solution lies with them.
+For others, it's comforting to be diagnosed with a known condition making them feel 'normal' and less alone.
+There is a danger in such a diagnosis - in raising people's expectations that depression is something that has happened to them, which somebody else needs to cure, rather than feeling the solution lies within.

 Counselling provides an opportunity in which a person can talk about, make sense of and find their own way out of their depression with the help of a trained counsellor.